markm-99/Python-Painter/README.md

 # cs122
-# Project contains a GUI for a python puzzle matching game.
-Puzzle lovers beware.
+# Project contains a GUI for a python painter tool.
+# The painter tool highlights & guides you to paint specific blocks on the grid in a systematic fashion.